 What about scammers or people that know your phone number?
 Can they hack you?

-Worried woman at her desk holding her smartphone wondering "can texts be traced"
+Worried woman at her desk holding her smartphone wondering "Can texts be traced"

 2. Can Someone Hack You With My Phone Number?
 3 Potential Methods